dylan-profiler/visions/docsrc/source/visions/creator/extending.rst

 Custom Types
 ------------

-Each Visions type is a singleton object extending the basic `VisionsBaseType` requiring a unique implementation of two methods:
+Each Visions type is class extending the basic `VisionsBaseType` requiring a unique implementation of two methods:

 1. `get_relations`.
 2. `contains_op`.
 Checks whether a series is of the type visions_type, returns Bool.